Know about Banyan Nation, the Indian startup shortlisted for WEF's Circular Economy Awards

 Madangopal explained that recycling plastic is not only saving the environment but it also helps India's informal sector play a role in the industry.
 The informal sector workers are generally the ones who take the effort of supplying and collecting the discarded plastic.

-"India is consuming about 20 million tonnes per annum of plastic across various sectors and of that, almost 10 million tonnes get discarded.
-But, a large portion of that - almost 80-90 percent- is getting downcycled because we have an amazing last mile collection management system in terms of the informal sector, ie, the kabbadiwalas and the small and medium traders, the informal value chains are going all the way up," he explained.The firm provides recycled plastic material to a wide range of industries.
+"India consumes about 20 million tonne per annum of plastic across various sectors and of that, almost 10 million tonne gets discarded.
+But, a large portion of that - almost 80-90 percent-is getting downcycled due to the informal recyclers who lack scientific rigor leading to improper cleaning and cross contamination of resins," he explained.The firm provides recycled plastic material to a wide range of industries.
 "We work with FMCGs, auto firms and electronic sectors by providing them recycled plastic.
 We get this plastic by sourcing the plastic from various sectors," said Banyan Nation Director Rashi Agarwal.